Gives an immediate dewy sheen with silky slip—press it in, then lock hydration with a pea-sized moisturizer for longer-lasting comfort.

 - Preps skin well for sunscreen and makeup

-- Can feel heavy for very oily skin types
+- May feel heavy on very oily skin

-- Not a true substitute for moisturizer at night
+- Still not a full replacement for moisturizer at night

 COSRX Centella Water Alcohol-Free Toner (Mist)